Australia delivers water, telecommunications aid to Tonga | Business

 - Australia

-Three flights from Australia carrying food, water, medical supplies and telecommunications equipment landed in Tonga on Saturday, as the Pacific nation continues to grapple with the aftermath of an underwater volcanic eruption and tsunami.
+Three flights from Australia carrying food, water, medical supplies and telecommunications equipment landed in Tonga on Saturday, as the Pacific nation grapples with the aftermath of an underwater volcanic eruption and tsunami.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)